tupian-language-resources/kahd/README.md

 If you use these data please cite
 - the original source
-  > Ferraz Gerardi, Fabrício & Aragon, Carolina & de Carvalho, Fernando O. & Reichert, Stanislav & Vogel, Alan & Van linden, An (2023): Katukinan-Arawan-Harakmbut Database (KAHD) [Dataset].
+  > Ferraz Gerardi, Fabrício & Aragon, Carolina & Reichert, Stanislav & Vogel, Alan & Van linden, An (2022): Katukinan-Arawan-Harakmbut Database (KAHD) [Dataset].
 Pre-release.
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description